 Regardless of where or how it’s used, the phrase is identified with one key concept--vulnerability.
 That willingness to boldly put one’s feelings out there for anyone to see, appreciate or sadly, devour, seems to best describe the decision to be vulnerable.

 Why do so many choose to bear their raw and exposed heart?
-Rather than viewing life as a well-orchestrated chess match ( much like those who keep everything hidden) many throw caution to the wind, love with reckless abandon and are willing to accept both the negative (heartbreak, lies, false assumptions) and positive (passion, true love, and honesty) that accompany such behavior.
+Rather than viewing life as a well-orchestrated chess match, (much like those who keep everything hidden) many throw caution to the wind, love with reckless abandon and accept both the negative (heartbreak, lies, false assumptions) and positive (passion, true love, and honesty) that accompany such behavior.
 To such vulnerable individuals, they’re happily willing to accept the odds.

 But sweet friend, none of us escape this life unscathed.
-Sadly, some have heart scars so deeply carved that it’s affected practically every choice they’ve made in life.
-They prefer to hide their hearts behind layer after layer, insisting on the necessity of keeping others guessing, or at the very least, bewildered.
-Sadly, for the individuals on the receiving end of such hide-and-seek behavior, they finally decide to wave the white flag and walk in another direction.
-They surmise that it’s just too emotionally exhausting to open that Pandora’s box of pain and past problems.
+Sadly, some have heart scars so deeply carved that it’s affected practically every choice they've made in life.
+They prefer to hide their hearts, layer after layer, insisting on keeping others guessing, or at the very least, bewildered.
+Sadly for the individuals on the receiving end of such hide-and-seek behavior, they may decide to wave the white flag and walk in another direction.
+They surmise that it’s just too emotionally exhausting to open a Pandora’s box of pain and past problems.
 On the other hand, they may illustrate compassion and find that the scaling of such a tall fortress is well worth the tears and persistence, as they know what's waiting on the other side.

 So, dear reader, what then?
 To which side of the coin do you most identify?
 Or perhaps you can relate to both?